xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 9**          | **Level 10**         |

+#### Explanation from Model:
+##### The road surface appears smooth and even with no visible defects such as cracks, potholes, ravelling, or surface distortions.
+The condition aligns with a newly constructed or recently overlaid road, indicating a perfect condition with no anomalies present.
 ---

 ### Road Segment 18